digital-skills-for-researchers/coursebook/modules/licensing/index.md

-## Block 2 | Picking a License in Practice - What do you need to consider?
+## Classroom | Picking a License in Practice - What do you need to consider?

 **Resources**